mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## Jan.
+23, 2021

+Added patch for OpenFOAM v2012.
+Slight correction of the patch for the previous version. `OpenQBBM` fixed obsolete `gamma` function issue, yet, decided to leave `alphaMax` constructor issue in `JohnsonJacksonParticleSlipFvPatchVectorField.C` where it was.

 ## Aug.
 10, 2020

 Added OpenFOAM 8 and OpenFOAM v2006 patches.